manavm1990/next-app-router-tailwind-mui-starter/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 It uses the now stable App Router feature.

-It includes many starter files that you may or may not need.
+It includes many starter files/folders that you may or may not need.
 Reference [the docs](https://nextjs.org/docs/getting-started/project-structure#app-routing-conventions) and add/delete as you like.
+Consider [Colocation.](https://nextjs.org/docs/app/building-your-application/routing#colocation)

 You'll also want a `.env.local` where you will store your secrets 🙈.